d-krupke/dissertation/README.md

 # Material and Source Code of Disseratation.

-This repository provides material and source code used for the dissertation *Algorithm Engineering for Hard Problems in Computational Geometry*.
+This repository provides material and source code used for the dissertation *Algorithm Engineering for Hard Problems in Computational Geometry* by Dominik Krupke.

 ## Part 1: Optimization Problems of Satellite Swarms